 Typically, people living with HSV-1 don’t develop symptoms.
-However, the virus might cause oral herpes (also known as cold sores) to form on and around the mouth.
+However, the virus might cause oral herpes (also known as cold sores) to form on and around the mouth, including the lips, gums, tongue, roof, inner cheeks, and even on the face.
 While cold sores can be painful and annoying, they typically go away on their own within about two weeks.
 HSV-1 can also spread to the genital area through oral sex.
 Genital herpes caused by HSV-1 is usually mild and does not recur frequently.

 Although herpes simplex virus type 2 is also widespread, it’s not as common as HSV-1.
 HSV-2 is transmitted through genital-to-genital contact with an infected person.
 As with HSV-1, the virus can spread even if the affected individual isn’t showing signs of infection.

 Many people with HSV-2 don’t know they have it because they don’t experience any symptoms.
 When an outbreak occurs, itchy or painful sores develop around the area of the body where the virus was transmitted.
 They can appear on the vagina, vulva, cervix, penis, anus, butt, or inside thighs.
 These sores typically take a week or so to heal.

 Similar to the herpes simplex viruses, human herpesviruses stay in infected individuals’ bodies for life with no cure.
 They might remain dormant or can flare up occasionally.
 These viruses are extremely common, and many people who are infected never know it.